This document covers both the Workspot Windows Client's kiosk mode and the options available for the Windows Client installer.

 Use the following format:

-where subdomain=customerstring uses the subdomain identifier of your company, as set up by Workspot (usually your company name in lower case, such as "acme").
+where subdomain=CompanyIdentifer uses the Company Identifier of your company, as set up by Workspot (usually your company name in lower case, such as "acme").
+This can be seen in Workspot Control under "Setup > Configuration > Access > Company Identifier."

 3. The installation process begins.
 Follow the instructions on the installation screens.